strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 By default, your new article would be saved as a draft.
 Let's not be too shy and publish it right away:

-1. From the _Status_ dropdown at the bottom of the page, choose "published".
+1. From the _Status_ drop-down list at the bottom of the page, choose "published".
 2. Click on **Save** at the top of the window.

 ![Animated GIF to create an article](../assets/quick-start-guide/qsg-starters-part2-03-write_publish_article.gif)